Diversity in Counsel … Unity in Command

 Unity in Command

 Healthy conflict is just a means to an end.
-The goal is to make good decisions and move on.
+It’s the preamble.
+The goal is to make good decisions, and then move on.

 This is where the leadership part really comes in.
-After ensuring that everyone feels heard, you as the leader, have to choose a way forward.
+After ensuring that everyone feels heard — by ensuring everyone is heard — you, as the leader, must choose a way forward.
 This is not easy — especially after an engaging round of conversation.
 By design, you have just created a hornet’s nest of healthy conflict.
-The next step in the decision making process is to tame that nest and make sure that everyone can get behind a single decision moving forward.
+The next step in the decision-making process is to tame that nest and make sure that everyone gets behind a single decision moving forward.

 That is, the next step is “unity in command.”
 Get confirmation from everyone on your team that they will support a single decision.
 Consensus is not the goal — at least not initially.
+Everyone does not have to agree with the decision.
 People can get behind decisions — despite their objections — as long as they feel heard.
 If you can’t reach this point then you have not yet reached a decision.